Speak, Bird, Speak Again: Controversy

-The Palestinian novelist Zakariya Mohammed warned that Hamas' decision to ban the book, which is a collection of 45 folk tales, was "only the beginning" and he urged intellectuals to take action.
+The Palestinian novelist Zakaria Mohammed warned that Hamas' decision to ban the book, which is a collection of 45 folk tales, was "only the beginning" and he urged intellectuals to take action.
 He said: "If we don't stand up to the Islamists now, they won't stop confiscating books, songs and folklore".

+The decision to ban the book was shortly thereafter reversed due to widespread outcry.